 Entitlement management introduces to Azure AD the concept of an access package.
 An access package is a bundle of all the resources with the access a user needs to work on a project or perform their task.
 Access packages are used to govern access for your internal employees, and also users outside your organization.

 Here are the types of resources you can manage user's access to with entitlement management:

 - Membership of Azure AD security groups

 - Membership of Microsoft 365 Groups and Teams

 - Assignment to Azure AD enterprise applications, including SaaS applications and custom-integrated applications that support federation/single sign on and/or provisioning

 - Membership of SharePoint Online sites

-- You can give users licenses for Microsoft Office 365 by using an Azure AD security group in an access package and configuring group-based licensing for that group
+- You can give users licenses for Microsoft 365 by using an Azure AD security group in an access package and configuring group-based licensing for that group

 - You can give users access to manage Azure resources by using an Azure AD security group in an access package and creating an Azure role assignment for that group